nextcloud/documentation/developer_manual/app/general/codingguidelines.rst

 Objects, Functions & Variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Use Camelcase for Objects, Pascal case for functions and variables.
+Use Pascal case for Objects, Camel case for functions and variables.

 .. code-block:: javascript